pgorman/dangerjaunt/minirules.md

 AC: 15 HD: 4--7 (CR 5--8) Move: 12'' Attacks: bite d6, fire breath

 Besides biting, they breath fire for 2 HP damage per HD (10', save for half damage).
-Their keen senses detect invisible opponents on 1--3 in 6, which is why some monsters, especially fire giants, keep hell hounds as guard dogs.
+Their keen senses detect invisible opponents on 1--3 in 6, which is why fire giants keep hell hounds as guard dogs.

 ### Hippogriff ###